National Tournament Topics 2026

 Middle School Congressional Debate

-The 2025 middle school docket will be released by May 15, 2025.
+The docket will be released on May 15.

 Middle School World Schools Debate